-Adoptees Connect – Lexington, KY is founded and facilitated by Pamela Karanova of Lexington, KY.
+Adoptees Connect is founded by Pamela Karanova of Lexington, KY.
 Although Pamela is an Iowa native, she moved to Lexington, KY when she was 17 years old and considers it to be her home.

 Pamela believes the complexities from being adopted are those that can only be understood by another adoptee and adoptees hold the most valuable perspective in the adoption equation.